The Boundary of Amoebas: Computation of the Boundary

 \section{Computation of the Boundary}

-The computation of amoebas, its contour and its boundary was initialized by Theobald in \cite{Theobald:ComputingAmoebas} and tackled by different authors during the last decade as well.
-In this section, we first give an overview about the state of the art of the computation of amoebas.
-Afterwards we exploit our own results, particularly Theorem \ref{Thm:BoundaryArbitraryDimension} to provide a new algorithmic approach allowing to decide membership of points in amoebas \textit{exactly} and yielding a distinction between boundary points and contour points.
-While the corresponding computation in dimension at least three involves quantifier elimination methods, we only need Gr\"obner basis methods in dimension two and hence an efficient computation of the boundary and the contour of the amoeba and even the Betti decomposition of amoebas.
-In particular, to the best of our knowledge no other known algorithm can can compute the boundary or decide membership (particularly not with symbolic methods).
+The computation of amoebas, its contour and its (topological) boundary was initialized by Theobald in \cite{Theobald:ComputingAmoebas} and tackled by different authors since then.
+In this section, we first give an overview about the known methods for the computation of amoebas.
+Afterwards we use our own results, particularly Theorem \ref{Thm:BoundaryArbitraryDimension} to provide a new algorithmic approach.
+This approach allows us to decide membership of points in amoebas \textit{exactly} and yields a distinction between extended boundary points and contour points.
+While the corresponding computation in dimension at least three involves quantifier elimination methods, we only need Gr\"obner basis methods in dimension two and hence an efficient computation of the extended boundary of the amoeba, and even the Betti decomposition of amoebas is possible.
+Note that no other known algorithm can can compute the boundary or decide membership (particularly not with symbolic methods).
 We also present results of a prototype implementation of our algorithm. \\

 We start with a comparison of the existing approximation methods for amoebas.
 As mentioned before, the first method was given by Theobald \cite{Theobald:ComputingAmoebas} in dimension two and can be generalized to higher dimensions.
 The key idea is to use Mikhalkin's Theorem \ref{Thm:MikhalkinContour} to compute the contour of an amoeba and thus obtain an approximation.
 Practically, for $f \in \C[\mathbf{z}]$ this can be done by computing the roots of all ideals